-Five (5) members of the Board, exclusive of the Mayor, shall constitute a quorum for any meeting., and the Board shall take no action, except on a vote to adjourn or to fix the time and place of the next meeting, unless the action is adopted by at At least five (5) affirmative votes shall be necessary to pass budgetary matters and ordinances.
-All other actions shall require a majority of those present and voting.
+Five (5) members of the Board of Aldermen, exclusive of the Mayor, shall constitute a quorum for any meeting.
+At least five (5) affirmative votes shall be necessary to pass budgetary matters and ordinances.
+All other actions shall require a majority of those present and voting record of its proceedings and shall be open to public inspection.
+The Administrative Secretary of the Board shall maintain the minutes and an exact copy shall be kept in the office of the City/Town Clerk.
+The Board of Aldermen shall, by ordinance or resolution, determine other rules of its procedure not specified by the Charter.